data-mechanics/course-2016-spr-proj/jgyou/README.md

 ##Project Description

+Factors that are currently to be incorporated into the accessibility subscore include:
+1. Distance to nearest MBTA stop
+2. Distance to nearest community center
+3. Distance to nearest hospital

+Affordability subscore taken from

-Factors to potentially be taken in consideration for scoring include:
+Other factors to potentially be taken in consideration for scoring include:
-1. Nearest MBTA bus/subway/other stop
-2. Community centers
-3. General neighborhood affordability, as measured by median property value in that zipcode
+1. Median property value in that zipcode from Zillow
-4. Distance to nearest hospital
+2. Median rental value for latest available month for given zipcode from Zillow
-5. Distance to nearest park
+3. Distance to nearest park
-6. Grocery store/supermarket/food markets
+4. Grocery store/supermarket/food markets
-7. Pharmacies
+5. Pharmacies
-8. Libraries
+6. Libraries
-9. Locations of church/faith-based groups
+7. Locations of church/faith-based groups
-10. Other art/cultural sites
+8. Other art/cultural sites

 ### Further Considerations and Applications